mmucklo/DtcQueueBundle/UPGRADING-4.0.md

       * resetErroneousJobs -> resetExceptionJobs
    * If you extended any of the Job classes in Model, please note the following
       * locked and lockedAt have been moved to DoctrineJob
-      * finshedAt and elapsed are now in ArchivableJob
-      * stalls and maxStalls are now in StallableJob (used to be stalledCount / maxStalled)
+      * stallCount and maxStalled are now in StallableJob (used to be stalledCount / maxStalled)
-      * errors and maxErrors are now in RetryableJob
+      * errorCount and maxErrors are renamed to exceptions and maxExceptions and are now in RetryableJob